scuzzydude/asimov/asimov.md

 The Foundation's scope is limited to the *appreciation of human genius*.
 The Foundation is charged with implementing a metric protocol so that it can measure appreciation.
 I've described an implementation of that in asimov and scoot.
 The specifics of the implementation should go in amendments to the charter.
 The implementation of the system of metrics and the management of responsibility may change, but the goals should be timeless.

 It's very important that The Foundation be non-political and free from national influence.
-In most organization, this is truly impossible, but by limiting the scope to the appreciation of human genius, we can avoid corruption.
+In most organizations, this is truly impossible, but by limiting the scope to the appreciation of human genius, we can avoid corruption.

 This is an idealistic enterprise to create a value system that is better for humanity.
 Its governance should be open and limited in scope and held to the highest ethical standards.